 Stand in front of the mirror and make positive affirmations on a daily basis.

-A high self-esteem can be directly connected to how you think about yourself, and how you talk to yourself.
+A healthy and Biblically sound self image can be directly connected to how you think about yourself, and how you talk to yourself.

 If you need help silencing your inner critic, you can start with these 100 Confidence Boosting Affirmations.

 I would make this one of the first confidence-building activities you try.

 If you feel socially awkward and that’s hurting your confidence, then it’s time to practice your social skills.